amintorbat/euler/README.md

-that is my first project with python
+that is my first mini-project with python